URA on Seed Funding Changes

 3. Program Officer & Dept. Chair : Application Review for PI Waivers

-If you are an applicant of a URA that uses Seed Funding, please understand that your application entry will be shown on the current and pending report in SeRA 24 hours post-submission.
+If you are an applicant of a URA that uses Seed Funding, please understand that your application entry will be shown on the Disclosures/Current and Pending Support report in SeRA 24 hours post-submission.

 If you are a Department Chair or Department Chair Delegate, you will be able to provide approvals simply through Seed Funding now.